jlan84/knn-assignment/sprint.md

 4. Compare the results you get from your decision tree and from your k nearest neighbors algorithm.

+### A Real Dataset

+1. Try running your decision tree code and your k Nearest Neighbors code on yesterday's churn dataset.

+2. Use sklearn's [Decision Tree](http://scikit-learn.org/stable/modules/tree.html#classification) and [k Nearest Neighbors](http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html) classifiers on the same dataset.
+How well do they do compared to logistic regression?

 ### Extra Credit

+You can do these in any order.
+Prepruning and decision boundaries are probably the most important.

+*Pruning* is designed to simplify the tree so it doesn't go so deep.
+It is a way of stopping earlier or merging leaves that helps deal with overfitting.
+The first two extra credit problems are implementing prepruning and postpruning.
+A well designed decision tree would have these implemented.

+1. *Prepruning* is making the decision tree algorithm stop early.
+Here are a few ways that we preprune:
+    * leaf size: Stop when the number of data points for a leaf gets below a threshold
+    * depth: Stop when the depth of the tree (distance from root to leaf) reaches a threshold
+    * mostly the same: Stop when some percent of the data points are the same (rather than all the same)
+    * error threshold: Stop when the error reduction (information gain) isn't improved significantly.

+    Implement some of the prepruning thresholds and play around with using them.
-1. Implement *postpruning* for your decision tree.
+2. Implement *postpruning* for your decision tree.
 You build the tree the same as before, but after you've built the tree, merge some nodes together if doing so reduces the error.
 Here's the psuedocode:

         function Prune:
             if either left or right is not a leaf: